-The inherently collaborative nature of these Year 5 and Year 6 topical maths problem solving activities gives pupils the opportunities to to reason out loud and work on their maths problem solving skills.
+The inherently collaborative nature of year 5 and year 6 maths investigations gives pupils the opportunities to to reason out loud and work on their maths problem solving skills.

-Our KS2 Topical Maths Investigations Cement Higher Order Reasoning Skills
+KS2 Maths Investigations Cement Higher Order Reasoning Skills

-Our experience teaching up to 6500 primary school pupils maths every week has shown us that at KS2, even by Year 5 or Year 6, pupils often have good procedural understanding, but struggle with higher order problem solving questions.
+Our experience teaching thousands of primary school pupils maths every week has shown us that at KS2, even by Year 5 or Year 6, pupils often have good procedural understanding, but struggle with higher order problem solving questions.

 The problem solving element to topical Maths investigations naturally improves reasoning skills in pupils, as they are more likely on reaching an answer to have to think about not just how but why that answer is correct.

 By setting topical Maths investigations at KS2 as group-work or a whole class activity, you can ensure that all pupils get to experience this deep level of reasoning.

 Many of our topical maths investigations are open ended, but if you’re teaching a fully mixed ability class, we’ve also created some low threshold high ceiling open ended maths investigations specifically for mixed ability classes.

 KS2 Maths Investigations Give Early Exposure To SATs Style, Reasoning Questions

 Most, if not all, schools will provide their pupils with exposure to reasoning via SATs-style questions, but this often comes hand in hand with exams and assessment.

 Yet, it is equally important to get pupils reasoning and problem solving in a low stakes classroom setting or as a group.